metio/terraform-provider-git/docs/data-sources/remote.md

 ### Required

 - `directory` (String) The path to the local Git repository.
-- `remote` (String) The remote to gather information about.
+- `name` (String) The name of the remote to gather information about.

 ### Read-Only

 - `id` (String) `DEPRECATED`: Only added in order to use the sdkv2 test framework.
-The path to the local Git repository.
+The name of the remote to gather information about.
 - `urls` (List of String) The configured URLs of the given remote.